jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 # Lab 3: Configure SRv6 L3VPN and SRv6-TE [30 Min]

 ### Description
-In lab 3 we will establish a Layer-3 VPN named "carrots" which will use SRv6 transport and will have endpoints on xrd01, and xrd07.
+In Lab 3 we will establish a Layer-3 VPN named "carrots" which will use SRv6 transport and will have endpoints on xrd01, and xrd07.
 Both nodes' gi 0/0/0/3 interfaces will be added to the VRF as they connect to secondary NICs on the Amsterdam and Rome VMs respectively.
 Once the L3VPN is established and has run some test traffic we will then setup SRv6-TE traffic steering from Amsterdam to specific Rome prefixes.

 ## Contents
 - [Lab 3: Configure SRv6 L3VPN and SRv6-TE \[30 Min\]](#lab-3-configure-srv6-l3vpn-and-srv6-te-30-min)